What Happens If I’m at Fault in a Car Accident in California?

 Common causes of accidents include distracted driving, speeding, and driving under the influence.
 Liability can be determined through various factors, such as traffic laws, witness statements, and accident scene documentation.
 Here’s a quick overview of the types of fault and liability in California:

 • Personal liability: One driver is fully responsible for all damages.
+The at-fault driver’s liability insurance covers the other party’s losses up to the policy limit.

 Immediate actions after being at fault in an accident